This example uses machine learning to develop a classification method to detect tree wilt (Japanese oak wilt and Japanese pine wilt).

 The objective of model selection is to find a network architecture with the best generalization properties, which minimizes the error on the selected instances of the data set.

-More specifically, we want to find a neural network with a selection error of less than 0.288, which is the value we have achieved.
+More specifically, we aim to develop a neural network with a selection error of less than 0.288, the value we have achieved.

 The incremental order method starts with a few neurons and increases the complexity at each iteration.
 The following chart shows the training error (blue) and the selection error (orange) as a function of the number of neurons.